syncopatedstudios/synconix/README.md

 # workspace flow

-This was project was partially motivated by a desire for workflow expierence that could be replicated.
-A stable environment to use the computer as an instrument of sound in both a studio and live setting.
+This was project was partially motivated by a desire for workflow expierence conducive to audio production.

 i3 is primary used although any DE will work.
-Using a tiling window manager has a couple of advantages including a low memory/cpu footprint which saves on CPU usage.
-As part of a workflow, keyboard shortcuts enable for easy switching between what could be several open applications.
+Using a tiling window manager has a couple of advantages including a low memory/cpu footprint.

-Download the Live ISO to get a feel for using i3 in an audio production workflow.

-# Disclaimer
- **Security is not really considered in this design, so be aware of that.**